i-like-trains72/optifine-resourcepack-conversion/README.md

 Also this guide assumes you have Sodium installed already.
 Additionally, if you want that sweet, sweet, connected glass, I'd *highly* recommend this [Gist](https://gist.github.com/DragonEggBedrockBreaking/c1ddf9c2543ad0d56b8e49f80c283b99)

+Also I wanna mention that there's a program called MCPPPP that's basically MCPP but it's an exe, and is harder to use.
+I'd recommend using it if and only if you know how to use the command line, and cd into folders and things like that.
+I'll be adding the more complicated guide bit at a later date.

 Steps:
 1) Download the latest release from the releases page.
 2) Extract the .zip into a separate folder.
 Do NOT extract the resourcepack after extracting the release, it is a .zip by default and will not work if you extract it.